cten/k8s-intro-tutorials/cli/README.md

 $ kubectl config get-contexts
 ```

-2. Create a new context called `minidev` within the `minikube` cluster with the `dev` namespace, as the
+2. Create a new context called `k8s-101` within the `digitalocean` cluster with the your namespace, as the
-`minikube` user.
+`do-admin` user.
 ```
-$ kubectl config set-context minidev --cluster=minikube --user=minikube --namespace=dev
+$ kubectl config set-context k8s-101 --cluster=digitalocean --user=do-amdin --namespace=<your-name>
 ```

 3. View the newly added context.